Justification of Red List Category

 In Europe, the breeding population is estimated to number 76,100-124,000 pairs, which equates to 152,000-249,000 mature individuals (BirdLife International 2015).
 Europe forms c.35% of the global range, so a very preliminary estimate of the global population size is 434,000-712,000 mature individuals, although further validation of this estimate is needed.

 The population is suspected to be stable in the absence of evidence for any declines or substantial threats (del Hoyo et al. 2006).
-The European population trend is unknown (BirdLife International 2015).
+The European population trend is unknown (BirdLife International 2015); however, there may have been at least localised declines in some areas (P. Villányi in litt.
+2018

 This species occupies low aquatic vegetation, especially reedbeds, but also rush stands, sedges, reedmace (Typha) and others, often with admixture of bushes or tamarisks (Tamarix).
 Its optimal habitat appears to be old reedbeds containing a high proportion of dead material and a complex lower stratum, with tall reeds above.
-In addition it is found along lake margins, ditches, beside freshwater and brackish marshes, and in very small reed marshes in steppe zone.
+It is also found along lake margins, ditches, beside freshwater and brackish marshes, and in very small reed marshes in steppe zone.
 In Europe, egg-laying begins in late March and continues to mid-June.
-The nest is a deep cup, sometimes with a partial roof and is made of loosely woven leaves and stems of aquatic plants, lined with fine plant material and some feathers.
-It is suspended 30–130 cm above water from several vertical plant stems.
-Clutches are usually from three to six eggs.
-The diet is almost entirely small arthropods, especially small beetles but the fruits of cherry (Prunus) and elder (Sambucus) are also taken.
-The species is sedentary, partially migratory and migratory in Europe, with birds from the north of the range wintering within the species's southern breeding range.
+The nest is a deep cup, sometimes with a partial roof, and is made of loosely woven leaves and stems of aquatic plants, lined with fine plant material and some feathers.
+It is suspended from several vertical plant stems 30–130 cm above the water surface.
+Clutches usually consist of three to six eggs.
+The diet is almost entirely small arthropods, especially small beetles.
+Fruits of cherry (Prunus) and elder (Sambucus) are also taken.
+The species is sedentary, partially migratory or migratory in Europe, with birds from the north of the range wintering within the species's southern breeding range.
 Eastern races (albiventris, mimicus) are predominantly migratory, wintering mostly in Levant, Mesopotamia, south-east Afghanistan, Pakistan and north-west India (Dyrcz 2006).

 Conservation Actions Underway

 CMS Appendix II.
 Bern Convention Appendix II.
-EU Birds Directive Annex I. There are currently no known conservation measures for this species within Europe.
+EU Birds Directive Annex I. There are currently no known conservation measures for this species within Europe, although it is listed as Vulnerable in the Italian National Red List (Peronace et al. 2012).

 Conservation Actions Proposed